 We researched how much sugar per day your child should eat recently and were surprised at how easily the sugar can add up.
-But when you watch this video by Dan, a nutritionist and personal trainer passionate about creating a better future through healthy eating, well if a picture says a thousand words then a video says a million for sure.
+But when you watch this video, well if a picture says a thousand words then a video says a million for sure.

 (the video was created by Epic Productions Ireland)

 The average five-year-old consumes the equivalent of their body weight in sugar in the course of a year – with obesity, diabetes and cavities being the most obvious of the resultant issues.

 A new World Health Organisation (WHO) guideline recommends adults and children reduce their daily intake of free sugars to 5% of our total dietary energy intake.
 This applies to all age groups from two years upwards.
 This halves the old recommendations, which used to advise 10%.
 In real terms, this means:

 - maximum of 19g a day for children aged four to six

 - maximum of 24g a day for seven to 10-year-olds

 - maximum of 30g a day for children from aged 11 and adults